chainq/cryptodev-p/README.md

 ----------

 Use the provided *cryptodevtest.sh* to test the validity of the header for your system.
-The *speed.pas* example should then by simply using:
+The *speed.pas* example should then build simply using:

     fpc speed.pas